nateware/redis-objects/README.md

     end
     player = @team.outfielders.detect{|of| of == 'outfielder2'}

-And you can do intersections between objects (kinda cool):
+And you can do unions and intersections between objects (kinda cool):

     @team1.outfielders | @team2.outfielders   # outfielders on both teams
     @team1.outfielders & @team2.outfielders   # in baseball, should be empty :-)